Heng Boon Chai: Murder of Kim Wee Ming

 The repeated harassment itself became the final proverbial straw that broke the camel's back in Heng's case, and Heng picked up Kim's knife to stab him in the neck through the gate.
-Kim collapsed but was still able to make a police report and even called his employer, while Heng stopped right after stabbing Kim once and called called his father to tell him about the stabbing and asked him to take care of his mother.
+Kim collapsed but was still able to make a police report and even called his employer, while Heng stopped right after stabbing Kim once and called his father to tell him about the stabbing and asked him to take care of his mother.
 After the situation temporarily cooled off, Kim once again taunted at Heng while smoking a cigarette, and he told Heng, "If I die, you die."

 Upon hearing this, Heng, who never expected Kim to return and continue harass him, grabbed the knife again and opened the gate, and finished off Kim by stabbing Kim on the neck several more times.
 Heng returned home, placed the knife on the table and called both his sister and mother, informing them about the death of Kim.

 After murdering Kim, Heng was placed under arrest for the crime.
 Kim was pronounced dead at the scene by paramedics.

 The murder of Kim Wee Ming happened just less than 24 hours before another murder happened in Ang Mo Kio, where 39-year-old Vietnamese national Nguyen Ngoc Giau allegedly stabbed and killed her 51-year-old Singaporean boyfriend Choy Wang Keung in one of the flats at Ang Mo Kio.
-Nguyen had since been charged with murder and is currently awaiting trial as of 2024.
+Nguyen had since been charged with murder, and she was sentenced to life imprisonment on 7 October 2025 after the High Court found her guilty of murder.